d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

-  As an alternative to reading the list of actions in the verbose or mixed indicators (see the previous section for a description of these), you can use `embark-keymap-help' after running `embark-act' which is bound to `C-h' in all of Embark's action keymaps.
-That command will prompt you for the name of an action with completion (but feel free to enter a command that is not among the offered candidates!), and will also remind you of the key bindings.
-You can press `@' at the prompt and then one of the key bindings to enter the name of the corresponding action.
+  As an alternative to reading the list of actions in the verbose or mixed indicators (see the previous section for a description of these), you can press the `embark-help-key', which is `C-h' by default (but you may prefer `?' to free up `C-h' for use as a prefix) after running `embark-act'.
+Pressing the help key will prompt you for the name of an action with completion (but feel free to enter a command that is not among the offered candidates!), and will also remind you of the key bindings.
+You can press `embark-keymap-prompter-key', which is `@' by default, at the prompt and then one of the key bindings to enter the name of the corresponding action.

   You may think that with the `*Embark Actions*' buffer popping up to remind you of the key bindings you'd never want to use completion to